kaedroho/wagtail/docs/reference/pages/model_reference.rst

         (text)

         The completion status of the task on this revision.
-Options are available in ``TaskState.STATUS_CHOICES``)
+Options are available in ``WorkflowTaskState.STATUS_CHOICES``)

     .. attribute:: content_type